-- 211. The risk assessment concludes that the proposed limited and controlled release of GM canola poses negligible risks to the health and safety of people or the environment as a result of gene technology.
-These negligible risks do not require specific risk treatment measures. - 212.
-If a licence were issued, conditions would be imposed to limit the release to the proposed size, location and duration, and to restrict the spread and persistence of the GMOs and their genetic material in the environment, as these were important considerations in establishing the context for assessing the risks.
+212. The risk assessment concludes that the proposed limited and controlled release of GM canola poses negligible risks to the health and safety of people or the environment as a result of gene technology.
+These negligible risks do not require specific risk treatment measures.

+213. However, licence conditions have been imposed to limit the release to the proposed size, location and duration, and to restrict the spread and persistence of the GMOs and their genetic material in the environment, as these were important considerations in establishing the context for assessing the risks.